 The result was quite significant.
 Within a week, the raw wounds and oozing healed substantially.
 The dry flaky patches took longer to clear, about two weeks.
 I was quite impressed by this surprising find!

-I was hesitant to try this out initially, mainly because the berries gel does not come cheap.
+I was hesitant to try this out initially, mainly because it felt weird to apply ‘food’ onto the skin.
 Chock full of antioxidants from the rich and powerful ingredients, it was obviously meant to be ingested, to reap the maximum benefits.
 Spreading it all over the skin felt like a waste of such robust ingredients.

 But I figured if I were to use this to help tackle the skin problems and discomfort of my kids, then I should target the resveratrol to work on their skin in the most potent manner.
 And since very recent studies are pointing in the direction of topical application, that it shall be.

 Another contributing factor to its effectiveness could be the consistency of the dietary resveratrol.
 Being in a gel-like form, it is smooth but yet not too watery, such that it holds itself well, and can be easily absorbed by the skin.

 I’m really glad that I gave it a go, to apply resveratrol topically on my kids’ skin for their eczema.
 This has proven to me the amazing resveratrol benefits for skin.
 It also gives me another great, natural remedy to turn to when they experience eczema flares, as it clears them up beautifully and eases their discomfort.
 But no matter how great it works, I still think that topical applications has to be complemented with healing from inside out, through clean diet and detoxing.